mllev/a.dom/README.md

 - Simple, single function API - string input, string output
 - Elegant syntax but without whitespace sensitivity
 - Can be used in any javascript environment
-- basic control structures like if and each (these are not very robust yet)
+- basic control structures like if and each

 Here is the smallest complete example: